koustuvsinha/koustuvsinha.github.io/_posts/2020-07-26-reprotools.md

   - Helps remove your private experiment commit messages (and the awkward comments!)
 - Make sure your code does not contain any API keys (for loggers such as WandB or Comet.ML)
 - Keep an eye out for hardcoded file paths
+- Improve readability of your code using formatters such as [Black](https://pypi.org/project/black/).
+Obscure, poorly written codebases, even when they run, are oftentimes impossible to reuse or build on top of
+- Document your functions and classes appropriately.
+In ML, it's beneficial to the reader if you annotate your code with input and output tensor dimensions.

 ### 11. Effective Communication